smancke/guble/README.md

 # Build and Run
 Since Go makes it very easy to build from source, you can compile guble using a single command.
-A requisite is having an installed Go environment and an empty directory:
+A prerequisite is having an installed Go environment and an empty directory:
 ```
 sudo apt-get install golang
 mkdir guble && cd guble